-Our methodology addresses the challenge of explicitly controlling the high-dimensional latent space of LDMs to achieve specific, targeted modifications.
-By manipulating the input text prompt with causal guidance, our approach steers the LDM's transformations during inference toward the desired counterfactual outcome.
+Our methodology addresses the challenge of explicitly guiding the high-dimensional latent space of LDMs to achieve specific, targeted OOD counterfactual modifications.
+By manipulating the input text prompt with causal guidance, our approach steers the LDM's transformations during inference toward the desired OOD counterfactual outcome.
 This process allows for human-controllable prompt tuning, enabling the generation of causally consistent counterfactuals.
-The VLM counterfactual loss-optimized text conditioning, directs the denoising process at each timestep, ensuring that the generated video frames align with the desired counterfactual change in a causally consistent mode, thus effectively controlling the generation of diverse counterfactuals.
-Consequently, the main focus of this work is to automate the creation of causally faithful, well-structured, and model-aligned textual prompts, steering the counterfactual transformations toward accurate and semantically meaningful OOD edits at inference.
-In summary, our contributions are:
+The VLM counterfactual loss–optimized text conditioning directs the LDM-based editing system, ensuring that the generated video frames align with the desired counterfactual changes in a causally consistent manner, thereby effectively controlling the generation of diverse counterfactuals.